isabella232/affwp-generator/README.md

-# AffiliateWP Integration Utilities
+# AffiliateWP Generator

 This plugin is intended to help make it easier to test and develop using AffiliateWP integrations.
-Currently, this utility works with three integrations:
+Currently, this utility works with two integrations:

 * Easy Digital Downloads
-* Restrict Content Pro
 * WooCommerce

+I'd like to get this to support RCP _someday_.

+## Minimum Requirements

+This plugin, at minimum, requires:

+1. AffiliateWP 2.5
+1. WordPress 5.0
+1. PHP 5.6

 ## Setup